Adam-Behun/supervised-machine-learning/1-3-logistic-regression/week-3.md

 # Missing values
 Data imputation process.
 Missing values impact ML model's accuracy and need to be corrected before training the model.
 There are a number of different strategies to work with missing values
 - mean, median, mode encoding (fill in the gaps with those values)
-- more advanced methods
+- more advanced methods covered later

-# Numeric and Categoric (continous and discrete)
-Binary datasets are datasets where values of a column can take only one of two values (0 or 1).
-They are used on binary classification problems to predict the class label based on a point's features.
-Variables can be either numeric (continous) or categorical (discrete)

-# 2. How will this week’s topic help you make better business decisions?
+# How will this week’s topic help you make better business decisions?
 Give one example.
 I can use different algorithm to predict the value of my dependent variable.
 I can also now convert regression problems to classification problems and see which is performing better.

 # Extra notes
-Can I use linear regression to find out which variables impact the dependent variable the most and then use logistic regression to label the dependent variable into a class.

 Accuracies of regressions and classifications models.
 What can I use to solve an ML problem
 - regressions